 What are clinical trials?

 Clinical trials are an important part of determining vaccine safety and effectiveness.
 The purpose of clinical trials is to generate scientific and safety data for the U.S. Food and Drug Administration (FDA) to review and base their recommendations on.
-Currently, Pfizer and Moderna have completed Phase 3 clinical trials involving many thousands of participants.
 The trials determined the safety and effectiveness of the vaccines.
-Both Pfizer and Moderna have received emergency use approval from the FDA to distribute their vaccines in the United States.
+The Pfizer, Moderna and now Johnson & Johnson vaccines have all received emergency use approval from the FDA to distribute in the United States.

 Who was tested in the COVID-19 clinical trials?